blackat/slides/slides-list/sl-angular-compiler-deep/md-files/07-template-type-checking.md

 }
 ```

-- Translated code plus offset comments.
+- Translated code plus *offset comments*.
-- Offesets allow to return teh error in the context of the HTML template.
+- Offsets allow to return the error in the context of the HTML template.
 - Ivy has improved the error contextualization even in external templates.